BlueMoonVineyard/BreweryNG/README.md

 ### License

-This Project is licensed under GPLv3
+This Project is licensed under the GPL license, version 3.